 Every now and then I stumble across an artist so talented they blow my freaking mind!
-O_O That is exactly what happened when I came across Henry Lau a couple of years ago.
-He first burst onto the scene in 2008 through a subgroup called Super Junior-M. It was pretty much an instant success from the things I have read.
-However, I didn’t find out about him through them.
-It was actually through his solo stuff after that I got on the Henry bandwagon, with the release of his debut single MV called Trap.
-From that point on was when I begun to keep a close eye on his career. 🙂 Which brings me to today’s post, I thought it would be cool to share my top 3 neat facts about him and why I think he is an Idol actually worth idolizing. 😀
+O_O Which is exactly what happened when I first stumbled across Henry Lau a couple of years ago.
+He’s been around since 2008 and the biggest thing he is known for is being a part of a subgroup called Super Junior-M. It was one of those that was pretty much an instant success.
+I however, didn’t really find out about him through them.
+It was actually through his solo stuff a bit after that I got on the Henry bandwagon, through the release of his debut single MV called Trap.
+From that point on was when I begun to keep a close eye on his career. 🙂 Which brings me to today’s post, I thought it would be awesome to share my top 3 neat facts about him and why I think he is an Idol actually worth idolizing. 😀

 First, here is the MV that introduced him to me in case you are curious. lol :

 #1.
 He is QUINTI-LINGUAL:

 I am sure you have heard about people being bilingual right?
 That means a person can speak two different languages.
 Well Henry is able to speak more than that.
 How many more?…The guy can speak a total of 5!
 He speaks English, Mandarin, Cantonese, French, AND Korean.
 He has also been making some strides in learning Japanese lately. 😮 Crazy right?
 That means if you speak these languages and happen to bump into him, he will undertand your fanboy/fangirl ramblings. 😉